rackerlabs/docs-core-infra-user-guide/storage/cloud_server_local_storage.rst

 flavor classes:

 * in the *I/O* flavor class,
-  the configuration will include
+  the configuration for this Cloud Server includes
   40 GB system disk and 600 GB data disk (addressable as two disks)
-* in the *Compute* flavor class, the configuration will include
+* in the *Compute* flavor class, the configuration for this Cloud Server includes
   50 GB system disk and no data disk.

 System Disk